Cultural Awareness Class Creates Questions, Provides Answers

 The class is part of a required seminar for second- and third-year students participating in externships.
 Kerew, director of the Externship Program, developed the seminar to focus on professional identity formation.

 “The goal is to shift focus from law student to lawyer,” she said.
 “We want students to focus on the way they want to conduct themselves as professionals.
 That requires self-awareness and self-reflection.”

 The cultural awareness class is the sixth of seven classes.
 “The idea is to get students to think deeply about the role of cultural awareness and what they need to do to become more culturally aware,” Abdus-Saboor said.
 Through assignments and exercises, students first think about their own cultural identity and then explore how it impacts their cultural lens.

-Before the semester starts, students are required to take the Implicit Association Test, which was formed from a Harvard research study.
+Before the class on cultural awareness, students are required to take the Implicit Association Test, which was formed from a Harvard research study.
 The online assessment has a menu of tests to choose from, with options such as age, race, disability, gender-career, weight, skin tone and so on.

 “The test measures your reaction time to different images and words,” explained Abdus-Saboor.
 “It gives you an analysis of your level of implicit bias and perceptions.”

 The test is not about determining if you are racist or prejudiced, Kerew explained.
 “It’s about determining if you have an implicit bias of any kind — and everyone does.”